 Somewhat trustworthy because they are necessary for regular and common business internet use.

 Simply put, if an IP is classified in RIOT and has a trustworthy confidence level, the impact of the alert is very likely to be minimal, and it can be set as a low priority or closed immediately.
 Suppose the IP has a somewhat trustworthy confidence level.
-In that case, the priority could be raised, and/or additional risk factors could be added in to arrive at a confident automated determination into the status of the alert before any analyst review.
+In that case, the priority could be raised, and/or additional risk factors could be added in to arrive at a confident automated determination of the status of the alert before any analyst review.

 The other GreyNoise API is the Noise Lookup service.
 The Noise Lookup provides context data around mass-internet scanning activity collected by the GreyNoise sensor network.
 The Noise Lookup service provides further context around the IP as well as a current classification of the IP.
 While the data provided by the lookup can be incredibly interesting, getting no results can be even more fascinating.
 GreyNoise is present all over the Internet, just waiting for people to scan the whole Internet or even parts of it looking for easy victims.
 If your WAF sees activity from an IP that GreyNoise has never seen before, there is a chance that the activity seen was a direct, purposeful, and targeted scan or exploit attempt against specific assets.
 In a situation where there is a malicious classification or no known data points, a higher priority and enriched investigation can be carried out.

 Perhaps a specific CVE had just been released, and there is a mad scramble to find a patch or apply mitigating factors.
 Vendor patches seem to be running behind while the attackers have the advantage.
 Instead of applying a vendor-specific signature, patch, or other mitigation, what if the opportunistic attackers were just... blocked.